Kirschman History, Family Crest & Coats of Arms

 The surname Kirschman was first found in Silesia, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family founded numerous branches, many of which acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.
 The name probably derives from "Kuersch," meaning pelt, and "Kuerschner" which refers to a furrier.
 It is not to be confused with "Kirsch," which means cherry.
 Individual bearers of the name first mentioned in ancient chronicles include Ortlip Hermelin der Kuersener, who lived in Breslau, Silesia around 1360.

 Early History of the Kirschman family

-Another 273 words (20 lines of text) covering the years 1800 and 1854 are included under the topic Early Kirschman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kirschman research.
+Another 137 words (10 lines of text) covering the years 1800, 1505, 1574 and 1854 are included under the topic Early Kirschman History in all our PDF Extended History products and printed products wherever possible.